jakesylvestre/site/_posts/commands/2012-10-12-UsefulTinyCommands.md

 ### Which shell am I using right now?

 {% highlight bash %}
-echo $SHELL
+$ echo $SHELL
 {% endhighlight %}

-As expected we're using Bash:
+Most of us will be using bash:

 {% highlight bash %}
 $ echo $SHELL